M-Mono/Apple-Magic-Trackpad-Windows-Driver/README.md

 ![Apple Magic TrackPad](https://raw.githubusercontent.com/M-Mono/Apple_Magic_Trackpad_Windows_Driver/master/Apple%20Magic%20Trackpad.jpg "Apple Magic Trackpad")

 ## Apple Magic Trackpad Tech Specs
-Magic Trackpad gives you a whole new way to control what¡¯s on your Mac desktop computer.
-When you perform gestures, you actually interact with what¡¯s on your screen.
+Magic Trackpad gives you a whole new way to control whatÂ¡Â¯s on your Mac desktop computer.
+When you perform gestures, you actually interact with whatÂ¡Â¯s on your screen.
 You feel closer to your content, and moving around feels completely natural.
 Swiping through pages on screen is just like flipping through pages in a magazine, and inertial scrolling senses the momentum in your fingers as you move up and down a page.

 * Operating with two AA batteries
 * Height: 0.18 - 0.72 in./0.46 - 1.83 cm